Wilhelm Lindenschmit the Elder

-Self-portrait oil on canvas, titled: "Der Künstler mit seiner Familie" (the painter with his family); Location: Landesmuseum Mainz.
+Wilhelm Lindenschmit (the Elder) (9 March 1806 – 12 March 1848) was a German history painter born in Mayence.
+He was an older brother to prehistorian Ludwig Lindenschmit (1809–1893), and father to history painter Wilhelm Lindenschmit (1829–1895).

-Wilhelm Lindenschmit (the Elder) (March 9, 1806 – March 12, 1848) was a German history painter born in Mainz.
-He was an older brother to prehistorian Ludwig Lindenschmit (1809–1893), and father to history painter Wilhelm Lindenschmit the Younger (1829–1895).
+Biography

-Lindenschmidt studied art in the academies at Munich and Vienna, returning to Munich in 1826 as an assistant to Peter von Cornelius (1783–1867).
+Lindenschmidt studied art in the academies in Munich and Vienna, returning to Munich in 1826 as an assistant to Peter von Cornelius (1783–1867).
 Here, he painted Sieg Ludwigs des Reichen über Albrecht Achilles von Brandenburg bei Giengen an der Brenz (Victory of Ludwig over Albrecht Achilles of Brandenburg at Giengen an der Brenz) in the arcades of the Hofgarten, as well as Leben des Leonardo da Vinci (Life of Leonardo da Vinci) on the loggia at Alte Pinakothek.
 Afterwards, he performed a series of frescos at the Castle of Hohenschwangau.